k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 To update an existing extension, follow the below steps:

-1. Add files and/or folders from the project folder into the extension.
+1. Add files and/or folders from the project folder to the extension.
 You can also remove files or folders.

 2. Update the **version number** in `package.json` file.